Device Management in Enterprise Mobility Projects

 Why Device Management?

 Device management is a key component of any Enterprise Mobility project.
 In my experience projects without device management require at least 1 dedicated member of support staff for every 100 field users and many more than this in the early phases of deployment.
-Michael King from Gartner defines the wider challenge in this presentation:

 Increased device capabilities including improved connectivity speeds, computing power and screen resolution require increased responsibility to manage devices securely and effectively.
 However powerful devices become they shouldn’t be considered using the same policies and processes as desktops.
 Many organisations make the mistake of treating mobile users in the same way as desktop users, but in reality their occasionally connected and low bandwidth situation doesn’t tend to lend itself to complex security logons, application updates or even OS patches and updates.